The Best Teen Checking Accounts in 2022: For Managing Money at an Early Age

 The goal is to teach your teen how to manage their money early.

-Therefore, look for accounts that include budgeting tools to help your teen plan for saving and spending.
+Therefore, look for accounts that include budgeting tools that can help your teen plan for saving and spending.

 What Happens to the Account When a Teen Becomes Older?